reposense/RepoSense/docs/DeveloperGuide.md

  ![architecture](images/architecture.png)

- Above is the overall architecture of RepoSense.
-User imports a CSV configuration file and other configurations through the command line arguments into `Main`.
-After that, the command line arguments and CSV config file will be parsed by `Parser` to give the `RepoConfiguration`.
-The `RepoConfiguration` is then passed to the other components, such as `GitDownloader` for cloning of the repo from **GitHub**, `CommitReporter` to analyse the commits using git log result, and `AuthorshipReporter` to analyse the files using git blame analysis respectively.
-The analysis results are then passed to `ReportGenerator`, which will copy the template files and produce the _JSON_ files necessary to generate the dashboard.<br>
+ Above is the proposed overall architecture of RepoSense.<br>
- Below gives a list of descriptions of the `RepoSense`'s components, and of the importants classes within.
+ Below gives a brief description for each of `RepoSense`'s component.

 ## Model